TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.md

 Acknowledgements
 ----------------

-Zoom icons in the TurboVNC Viewer toolbar are from [Tabler Icons](https://github.com/tabler/tabler-icons), which is:
+Zoom icons in the TurboVNC Viewer toolbar, and trash icon in the New TurboVNC Connection dialog, are from
+[Tabler Icons](https://github.com/tabler/tabler-icons), which is:

     Copyright (c) 2020-2024 Paweł Kuna